2024-03-17 06:03:54

 Which robots are already being used?

 Both Russia and Ukraine are already using land robots on the front lines, albeit on a limited scale.
 The vehicles can be used in a variety of ways.
-There is scant information about exactly what the Ukrainian military uses them for.
+There is scant information regarding exactly what the Ukrainian military uses them for.
 However, video and photo recordings show that the robots are laying mines and carrying out kamikaze attacks in which the vehicles equipped with explosive charges blow themselves up when they arrive at their destination.

 The Ukrainian army is testing various land robots for military purposes.Image: United24 / u24.gov.ua